mrizkysolehudin/fe-blanja/README.md

 ## About The Project
 <p>
  Blanja was created for people who are interested in making, buying, and selling transactions.
-If they are interested in becoming sellers, they can sell the goods they want here, but if they become customers can also browse at once to buy goods sold by sellers.
+If they are interested in becoming sellers, they can sell the goods they want here, but if they become customers, they can also browse at once to buy goods sold by sellers.
 </p>

 ## Table Of Content